Roll into Nature: Gentle Trails to Scenic Places

 - Mount Philo State Park, Charlotte.
 Drive to the top of the mountain for views of the Champlain Valley and the Adirondacks.
 There is a park entrance fee.
 Get there.

 - Mount Mansfield Toll Road, Stowe.
-Travel to the top of Mount Mansfield by car (no RVs, bikes, or motorcycles) for sweeping views of Lake Champlain and the Adirondacks. $24 per car, plus $9 per passenger.
+Travel to the top of Mount Mansfield by car (no RVs, bikes, or motorcycles) for sweeping westerly views. $28 per car, plus $11 per passenger.
 Get there.

 - Mount Ascutney Parkway, Windsor.
 The 3.7-mile drive to the summit of this historically rich state park passes multiple picnic areas.
 The parking lot at the top offers nice views.
 Modest toll per car and per passenger.
 Get there.